kawenks/Course-Project-getdata-007/CodeBook.md

 Step 1:

-Load train data
-Load test data
-load reference data
+Load train, test and reference data.
+Variable name coding is based on <column type>.<data set>.

+So x.train - is the x columns with 561 features, coming from the training data set. x.test will come from the test data set.

 Step 2: Merge via ***Row-bind*** each all like data sets
     maintaining the sequence